jakobhviid/BigDataCourseExercises/lectures/01/README.md

 ### [Kubernetes Basics](https://kubernetes.io/docs/tutorials/kubernetes-basics/)

-Kubernetes is a cluster orchestration system that enables the deployment of containerised applications on virtualised hardware or bare metal hardware.
+Kubernetes is a cluster orchestration system that enables the deployment of containerised applications on virtualized hardware or bare metal hardware.

 > Kubernetes is a production-grade, open-source platform that orchestrates the placement (scheduling) and execution of application containers within and across computer clusters.
 *[kubernetes.io - Cluster Diagram.
 (Accessed: 04 September 2023)](https://kubernetes.io/docs/tutorials/kubernetes-basics/create-cluster/cluster-intro/)*